COVID-19 is the new normal normal and we all have a part to play to minimise our COVID-19 exposure.

 - Plan your shopping needs so that you can reduce the need to go more regularly

-- practice physical distancing of 1,5 metres between yourself and others (e.g. keep the shopping trolley between you and the next person)
+- Practice physical distancing of a metre between yourself and others (e.g. keep the shopping trolley between you and the next person)

 - Carry hand sanitiser whenever possible (or make good use of it if provided in stores)